 AP United States History is offered to qualified students who wish to complete studies equivalent to an introductory two- semester college course in United States History.
 The course focuses on developing students' abilities to think conceptually about U.S. history from approximately 1491 to the present and apply historical thinking skills as they learn about the past.
 Several themes will provide areas of historical inquiry for investigation throughout the course.
 These themes require students to reason historically about continuity and change over time and make comparisons among various historical developments in different times and places.
 Students are expected to take the AP United States History Exam administered in May and are required to take the United States History & Government Regents Exam in June.
-Student enrollment in AP US History is contingent upon completion of a summer assignment prior to the start of the course.

 The AP Exam cost is \$96.
 The Free/Reduced lunch cost is \$53.
 These costs are subject to change as per federal and state guidelines.